jxnblk/mdx-go/docs/configuration.md

 ## MDX Layouts

-MDX includes a mechanism to wrap an individual file with a React component, using a default export.
+Use a default export to wrap an individual route with a component.
-To wrap an individual route with a component, export the component as `default` from the MDX file.

 ```mdx
 export default props =>